soobinrho/BeeMovr/README.md

 We designed BeeMovr to be as self-sustainable as possible by minimizing the operational costs.
 We'll maintain it as a free software - hosted at [beemovr.com](https://beemovr.com) - with open-source community.
 The historical weather data API from Open Metro we use for honey-yield prediction is free thanks to Open Metro's generosity, as well as OpenStreetMap and Mapbox's mapping scripts and API (Mapbox provides a free 50,000 map loads per month).

-Yes, we'll have to temporarily stop our website if the map loads go over 50,000 and wait until the quote resets the next month, but we anticipate this will be fine with the use cases of our users, since doing this allows us to be completely free for everyone.
+Yes, we'll have to temporarily stop our website if the map loads go over 50,000 and wait until the quota resets the next month, but we anticipate this will be fine with the use cases of our users, since doing this allows our program to be completely free for everyone.

 <br>